justsendemail/wordpress-plugin/readme.txt

 == Changelog ==

 = 1.0.0 =
-* First release of the JustSend.Email Connect plugin with support for these other WordPress plugins: Amelia Bookings & Events, Forminator Forms, and WooCommerce.
+* First release of the JustSend.Email WordPress plugin with support for these WordPress plugins: Amelia Bookings & Events, Forminator Forms, and WooCommerce.

 == Upgrade Notice ==

 = 1.0.0 =
-* First release of the JustSend.Email Connect plugin with support for these other WordPress plugins: Amelia Bookings & Events, Forminator Forms, and WooCommerce.
+* First release of the JustSend.Email WordPress plugin with support for these WordPress plugins: Amelia Bookings & Events, Forminator Forms, and WooCommerce.